StevenZHB/BioPLM_InjectingKnowledge/README.md

 # BioPLM_InjectingKnowledge
-Repository for Injecting Knowledge into Biomedical Pre-trained Models via Polymorphism and Synonymous Substitution
+Repository for Injecting Knowledge into Biomedical Pre-trained Models via Polymorphism and Synonymous Substitution(in progress)